Zoher Kachwala

 Jun 06, 2024 | My virtual NAACL24 presentation for Rematch is now live on YouTube!
 In this video, I delve into: đ The significance of graphical representations in language, or âlocal knowledge graphs.â âď¸ The critical aspects we aim to optimize while keeping computational costs low. đ How our algorithm, REMATCH, outperforms state-of-the-art methods in these areas. |

-Mar 14, 2024 | My paper Rematch: Robust and Efficient Matching of Local Knowledge Graphs to Improve Structural and Semantic Similarity was accepted to NAACL24! |
+Mar 14, 2024 | Our paper REMATCH: Robust and Efficient Knowledge Graph Matching was accepted to NAACL24! |

 Mar 01, 2024 | My research was awarded computing resources worth $160,550 by NSFâs Jetstream2 Project! |